 5 Wine Town Eltville - Rheingau

 Eltville is the lesser known sibling to Rheingau wine capital Rüdesheim.
-While similarly pretty and certainly as historic as Rüdesheim, Eltville doesn't feature a cruise terminal on its Rhine River promenade - and is thus far more quiet.
-One will want to take a stroll of the riverside walk, stop at Pier 511 for a light meal, and taste wines at J B Beckers Weingarten.
+While similarly pretty and certainly as historic as Rüdesheim, Eltville doesn't feature a cruise terminal on its beautiful Rhine River promenade - and feels just more quaint and less touristic .
+One will want to take a stroll of the riverside walk, stop at restaurant Pier 511 for a light meal, and taste wines at J B Beckers Weingarten.
 Culturally interested should not miss out on a stop at the Eltville castle.
 From Eltville hitch a bus to visit the world famous 'cradle of Riesling' - Monastery Eberbach.

-Eltville is at 50 mins by train from Frankfurt.
+Eltville is at 50 mins by train from Frankfurt, change trains in Wiesbaden.

 - If you prefer a guided experience, with knowledgeable hosts and scheduled tastings...
 BottleStops runs wine tours from Mainz.